Pylons/pyramid/docs/narr/views.rst

 object by the :term:`renderer` associated with the :term:`view configuration` for the view.

 View callables can be functions, instances, or classes.
-View callables can optionally be defined with an alternate calling convention.
-XXX Explain this more XXX

 .. index::
    single: view calling convention